 You might also want to include the name of the item that was abandoned in the subject line.

-Note that if you’re going to be using an attention-grabbing subject line, ensure that it is aligned with your customers’ sense of humor so that it does not come off as insulting or offensive.
+If you plan using an attention-grabbing subject line, ensure that it is aligned with your customers’ sense of humor.
+That way it won’t be interpreted as insulting or offensive.

 For imagery, it’s important to choose images that align with your brand, to create brand recall.
 Besides, people remember visual elements more easily than text, alone.
 But don’t stop at still imagery — you can also opt to include videos and GIFs in your abandoned cart emails to get attention.